 What are the available alternatives to sow stalls?

 The Australian pig industry committed to voluntarily phasing out sow stalls after the first five days following mating (where the sow is confined to a mating stall) in favour of group housing for pregnant sows by 2017.
 To date, it is estimated that around 80% of pregnant sows in Australia are housed in groups.
 Where sow stalls are still in place, regulation requires that they not be used for more than six weeks during gestation.

 What is RSPCA’s position on sow stalls?

 The RSPCA is opposed to the use of sow stalls because of the restrictions and adverse effects that these housing systems have on the movement, social interactions, and behaviour of sows.
 The RSPCA supports the Australian pig industry’s voluntary phase out of sow stalls to housing systems where sows are housed in groups.
 Sows can be successfully housed in groups, provided they are properly managed and have sufficient space and environmental enrichment.
-The Australian pig industry should aim to phase out all remaining sow stalls by 2030 in favour of group housing systems for gestating sows.
+The Australian pig industry should aim to phase out all remaining sow stalls in favour of group housing systems for gestating sows.